 "We are Stafford" includes Mayoral candidate Paul Marchal, Taylor, Joanne Sitek, Christopher McManus, Esther Libenschek, Ben Pieper, and Brian Corley White for Council.
 Marchal is one of two independent candidates taking on incumbent Republican Mayor John Spodofora in the November election.
 Democrat Joseph Rua withdrew from the mayor's race a few weeks ago.

-Another independent candidate, who is not affiliated with "We Are Stafford," Thomas Litwin, of the Beach Haven West section was arrested and charged recently for trying to sell marijuana to an undercover police officer.
+Another independent candidate, who is not affiliated with "We Are Stafford," Thomas Litwin, of the Beach Haven West section recently for trying to sell marijuana to an undercover police officer.

 Candidates have until September to withdraw.

 Libenschek said the "We are Stafford" team is "very interested in the concerns of our fellow residents and would like to use this forum for their voices to be heard."